Cerebrospinal fluid: Circulation

 CSF moves in a single outward direction from the ventricles, but multidirectionally in the subarachnoid space.
-Fluid movement is pulsatile, matching the pressure waves generated in blood vessels by the beating of the heart.
-Some authors dispute this, posing that there is no unidirectional CSF circulation, but cardiac cycle-dependent bi-directional systolic-diastolic to-and-from cranio-spinal CSF movements.
+The flow of cerebrospinal fluid is pulsatile, driven by the cardiac cycle.
+The flow of CSF through perivascular spaces in the brain (surrounding the cerebral arteries) is obtained through the pumping movements of the walls of the arteries.

 Contents

 CSF is derived from blood plasma and is largely similar to it, except that CSF is nearly protein-free compared with plasma and has some different electrolyte levels.
-Due to the way it is produced, CSF has a higher chloride level than plasma, and an equivalent sodium level.
+Due to the way it is produced, CSF has a lower chloride level than plasma, and a higher sodium level.

-CSF contains approximately 0.3% plasma proteins, or approximately 15 to 40 mg/dL, depending on sampling site.
+CSF contains approximately 0.59% plasma proteins, or approximately 15 to 40 mg/dL, depending on sampling site.
 In general, globular proteins and albumin are in lower concentration in ventricular CSF compared to lumbar or cisternal fluid.
 This continuous flow into the venous system dilutes the concentration of larger, lipid-insoluble molecules penetrating the brain and CSF.
 CSF is normally free of red blood cells and at most contains fewer than 5 white blood cells per mm3 (if the white cell count is higher than this it constitutes pleocytosis and can indicate inflammation or infection).

 Development

-At around the third week of development, the embryo is a three-layered disc, covered with ectoderm, mesoderm and endoderm.
+At around the fifth week of its development, the embryo is a three-layered disc, covered with ectoderm, mesoderm and endoderm.
 A tube-like formation develops in the midline, called the notochord.
 The notochord releases extracellular molecules that affect the transformation of the overlying ectoderm into nervous tissue.
 The neural tube, forming from the ectoderm, contains CSF prior to the development of the choroid plexuses.
 The open neuropores of the neural tube close after the first month of development, and CSF pressure gradually increases.

-As the brain develops, by the fourth week of embryological development three swellings have formed within the embryo around the canal, near where the head will develop.
-These swellings represent different components of the central nervous system: the prosencephalon, mesencephalon and rhombencephalon.
+By the fourth week of embryonic development the brain has begun to develop.
+Three swellings (primary brain vesicles), have formed within the embryo around the canal, near to where the head will develop.
+These swellings represent different components of the central nervous system: the prosencephalon (forebrain), mesencephalon (midbrain), and rhombencephalon (hindbrain).
 Subarachnoid spaces are first evident around the 32nd day of development near the rhombencephalon; circulation is visible from the 41st day.
 At this time, the first choroid plexus can be seen, found in the fourth ventricle, although the time at which they first secrete CSF is not yet known.

 The developing forebrain surrounds the neural cord.
 As the forebrain develops, the neural cord within it becomes a ventricle, ultimately forming the lateral ventricles.
 Along the inner surface of both ventricles, the ventricular wall remains thin, and a choroid plexus develops, producing and releasing CSF.
 CSF quickly fills the neural canal.
 Arachnoid villi are formed around the 35th week of development, with arachnoid granulations noted around the 39th, and continuing developing until 18 months of age.

 The subcommissural organ secretes SCO-spondin, which forms Reissner's fiber within CSF assisting movement through the cerebral aqueduct.
 It is present in early intrauterine life but disappears during early development.